emacs-eaf/emacs-application-framework/README.md

 Such as,
 * type www.google.com to open browser, Ctrl + LeftButton open link in new tab
-* type /path/image.jpg to open image viewer, and press key j or k to select other image in same directory
+* type /path/image_file to open image viewer, and press key j or k to select other image in same directory
-* type /path/video.ogg to open video player, video player only support ogg file because it implement by HTML5 video tag
+* type /path/video_file to open video player

 ## Report bug
 If you found eaf message "*eaf* exited abnormally with ...", it mean something wrong in python.